EvelynAML/aml-practice-portfolio/README.md

 ## 🎯 My Goal

-With over 10 years of experience in banking operations, I am transitioning into the U.S. AML/BSA field.
+With over 10 years of experience in banking operations, I am transitioning into the U.S. AML/BSA field to apply my expertise in transaction analysis and compliance.

 My goal is to leverage my experience in transaction review, compliance, and data analysis to identify suspicious activity and support financial crime prevention.

+Currently studying AML fundamentals and preparing for industry-recognized certification.

 ---